Rising costs add to pandemic pain for small businesses

 Some businesses are using channels they developed during the pandemic to communicate with customers about why prices are increasing, in the hopes they’ll be patient.

 Kialee Mulumba, founder of beauty brand Jakeala in Newport News, Virginia, has had to raise prices of her beauty products by $1 to $5.
 Her container prices have doubled — with one that used to be 50 cents now costing $1.
-Prices for organic olive oil butters and conditioners have all risen 5% to 10% and shipping from China is up 5%.
-She also cut her four employees’ hours from full time to part time.
+Prices for organic olive oil, butter, and conditioners have all risen 5% to 10% and shipping from China is up 5%.
+She also cut her four employees’ hours from full-time to part-time.

 Mulumba emailed customers to be transparent and let them know prices were going up due to the rising cost of supplies.
 But she has noticed a slight decrease in sales.